 Nonaccrual receivables held for sale at December 31, 2013 decreased as compared with December 31, 2012 reflecting the sale of pools of real estate secured receivables and our entire portfolio of personal non-credit card receivables during 2013.
-These decreases were partially offset by the impact of the transfer of additional real estate secured receivables to held for sale during 2013 as well as increases in the fair value of real estate secured receivables held for sale during 2013 due to increases in the fair value of these receivables held for sale during 2013 due to increases in the fair value of these receivables.
+These decreases were partially offset by the impact of the transfer of additional real estate secured receivables to held for sale during 2013 as well as increases in the fair value of real estate secured receivables held for sale during 2013 due to increases in the fair value of these receivables which increases the carrying value of these receivables.